nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add -d Research project report d/2020-10-05 t/10:30`

 <div markdown="block" class="alert alert-info">
 * Similar to `Event`, a `Deadline` requires extra date and time specifications in order to create.

-You can refer to the screenshot of adding `Mastery Check` above for a real-life example of how the command would look like.
+* The way to input is similar to adding `Mastery Check` above.
+You can refer to [Figure 6.3.2a](#632-adding-mastery-checks---mc) for clearer depiction.
 </div>

 <div style="page-break-after: always;"></div>